13 How to make economies on spending

 - If you’re paying high interest on your credit cards, look for 0% deals on balance transfers but check for transfer fees.
 If no deals are available try to pay off your credit card debt as soon as possible.
 If necessary use alternative, and cheaper, borrowed funds.

 - Switch suppliers of gas, electricity, landline or your internet connection – although you will need to sort this out with your landlord if you’re in rented accommodation.
 There are major savings to be had in these areas.
-Citizens Advice has created a website to help you .
+Citizens Advice has created a website to help you find the best deal on your energy suppliers [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .

 - Reconsider your gym membership, if you have one, and look into ‘pay as you go’ instead.
 Depending on how often you go, you could save money.